jbren4/open_source_log_enrichment_tool/README.md

    - **Configure field_config.csv**

-        - Specify values in the field_name column -Here indicate the field names that will be levereged to enrich the logs
+        - Specify values in the field_name column
+            - Here indicate the field names that will be levereged to enrich the logs
         - Specify values in the type column
-            -Here indicate the datatype of the field -Only IP and Account types are currently supported
+            - Here indicate the datatype of the field -Only IP and Account types are currently supported
         - Specify values in Unique_Account_Identifer column
-            -This is only required for fields of account type -This value specifies the Entra ID account attribute that uniquely idetifies the account format in the log
+            - This is only required for fields of account type
+            - This value specifies the Entra ID account attribute that uniquely idetifies the account format in the log
    - cd ..
    - **Install necessary Python modules:**
        - pip install -r requirements.txt